FINRA Bars Mary Spuhler for Alleged Refusal to Provide Information

 - Series 6 Investment Company Products / Variable Contracts Representative Examination

-She has registered with the following firms:
+In the past, she registered with the following firms:

 - Osaic Wealth (CRD #: 23131)